Fun Javanese Cat Facts For Kids | Kidadl

 Are Javanese cats good climbers?

-Yes, Javanese cats have a slim frame, but they are muscular and athletic, making them great climbers.
-They are also pros at jumping and can get to great heights easily.
 They usually observe things from a high vantage point.
 In the absence of cat perches or trees in the house, they will end up jumping on the refrigerator, bookshelf, and other structures.

 Why is a Javanese cat called a Javanese cat?

-The name can make it seem like these cats are from the island of Java next to Bali, but that's far from the truth.
-They didn't actually originate in Java.
-The origin of 'Javanese cat' follows from the practice of naming oriental breeds after southeast Asian countries.
+The origin of the Javanese cat follows from the practice of naming oriental breeds after Southeast Asian countries.
 They were given the name related to Java because they look so similar to the Balinese cat and Java is the name of the island just next to Bali.

 Here at Kidadl, we have carefully created lots of interesting family-friendly animal facts for everyone to discover!
-Learn more about some other mammals including the Balinese cat, or amur leopard.
+Learn more about some other mammals including the Balinese cat or amur leopard.